 As the technology-driven pace of change is speeding up, businesses must seize every opportunity to optimize their resources, reduce labor costs, streamline processes, facilitate team collaboration, and drive profits to stay relevant.
 But there’s another side to this pace of change as well.
 Technologies that were either unavailable or too expensive five years ago, are becoming more and more accessible to smaller businesses, allowing for faster implementation and offering flexible solutions for organizations of all sizes.

 Every business has room for improvement, and yours is no exception.
 If you’re still wondering how automation can make your business more efficient, we have all the answers you need.

-Before diving deeper into the topic, a short definition of automation is needed in order to proceed with our research.
+Before diving deeper into the topic, a short definition of automation is needed.

 Now, let’s go through some key automation terms to get a better understanding of the subject.

 An algorithm is a step-by-step instruction outlining a sequence of actions required to complete a task or process.
 Every digital device in the world uses algorithms to perform its functions.
 In the case of automation software, an algorithm is a set of precise commands telling the device how to do a task or process data.